ambro034/ig_complex/README.md

 ## Data Construction

-A function to added with dataframe construction.
+A function to aid with dataframe construction.

 ### construct_dataset
 This is a function that takes a variably framed dataframe and conforms it to the structure useful in the above functions.

-    construct_dataset(data,id,new_year,old_year)
+    construct_dataset(data,id,txt)

 Where:
   - *data* is the name of the dataframe